michabre/cf7-email-filter/readme.txt

 1. Download the plugin.
 2. Upload the cf7-email-filter folder to your site's wp-content/plugins directory.
 3. Activate the plugin in the WordPress Admin Panel.
-4. In the Admin Panel, go to Contact->Email Filter or Settings->CF7 Email Filter.
+4. In the Admin Panel, go to Settings->CF7 Email Filter.
 5. Verify/update the List of Blocked Emails, add a custom Warning Message, and choose which Contact Form 7 Forms you want the validation activated.

 == Changelog ==